aadarsh-durishetty/aadarsh-durishetty/README.md

 ## Hi there!

-- Current projects: working on web development.
+- Current projects: Working on Web Apps.
 - Current apprenticeship: AWS Cloud and Machine Learning.
-- Open to collaborate on Application Projects.
+- Open to Collaborate on Application Projects.